 Mr. Alex Katouzian, senior vice president of product management, Qualcomm Technologies said, “High-speed mobile broadband connections are increasingly important to today’s users, and we are excited to have Gobi technology enabling 4G LTE Advanced CAT6 connectivity in ZTE’s newest and best mobile hotspot product.
 We’re looking forward to seeing many more devices take advantage of the speed, reliability and global connectivity that Gobi chipsets deliver, enabling consumers to access mobile content anywhere, anytime.”

-The ZTE Flare is expected to be available in the market, second half of 2014.
+The ZTE Flare is expected to be available in the market, in the second half of 2014.